IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 Conducting a transition as envisioned in this document will encompass many different work activities and will require action, involvement, support, and/or feedback from groups and individuals across the IETF community.
 The transition is likely to proceed in these steps but the community should remain flexible and adapt this plan as changes occur and complications inevitably arise.

 Phase 1: LLC Formation
-* The LLC is formed with an Interim Board (see {#interim-board})
+* The LLC is formed with an Interim Board (see {#interim-board}).
-* The IAOC continues to operate as usual, such as reviewing and approving the IETF's FY2019 budget
+* The IAOC continues to operate as usual, such as reviewing and approving the IETF's FY2019 budget.
-* The NomCom is given instructions by the IETF chair to not recruit for 2019 IAOC positions, and instead recruit for LLC Board Directors
+* The NomCom is given instructions by the IETF chair to not recruit for 2019 IAOC positions, and instead recruit for LLC Board Directors.
-* An update of RFC 7437 is started, reflecting this change
+* An update of all relevant RFCs is started, reflecting the change from IAOC to LLC.

 Phase 2: Transition from IAOC to LLC
-* The LLC's Interim Board and IAOC shall agree to a transition schedule to transition IAOC responsibilities one-by-one to the LLC
+* The LLC's Interim Board and IAOC shall agree to a transition schedule to transition IAOC responsibilities one-by-one to the LLC.
-* This phase MUST conclude prior to the expiration of IAOC member terms in 1Q2019
+* This phase should optimally conclude prior to the expiration of IAOC member terms in 2019.

 Phase 3: Transition Complete
-* First full board is seated (see {#first-full-board})
+* The first full board is seated (see {#first-full-board}).
-* All responsibilities of the IAOC have been assumed by the LLC
+* All responsibilities of the IAOC have been assumed by the LLC.
-* The IAOC can then be shut down
+* The IAOC can then be shut down.

 ## Initial Tasks of the LLC Board